 - PDF: A Comparative Analysis of 2017 Reported Carrier Vessel Activity and Transshipments in the Inter-American Tropical Tuna Commission (IATTC) Convention Area using AIS Data

-- PDF: A Comparative Analysis of 2017 Reported Transshipment Activity in the International Commission for the Conservation of Atlantic Tunas (ICCAT) Convention Area using AIS Data
+- PDF: A Comparative Analysis of Reported Carrier Vessel Activity and Transshipments in the Commission for the Conservation of Southern Bluefin Tuna (CCSBT) Statistical Areas in 2017 using AIS Data

 What is transshipment?

 Transshipment refers to the transfer of fish or other marine wildlife between a fishing vessel and a carrier vessel, either at sea or while in port.
 Regulatory control and monitoring of transshipment are currently inadequate, especially when it occurs at sea.
 These gaps create opportunities for illicit activities, such as misreporting or non-reporting of catches, and also foster conditions that are conducive to trafficking in weapons, drugs, and people.

 Contact email@example.com for annex data or further questions on this work.